 The quantity of oil that is present has a bearing on how the softgel will behave once it is taken.
 An all-oil product will usually need to be swallowed and digested to permit absorption.
 An alternative strategy is to create a self-emulsifying lipid-based system.
 These form microemulsions on contact with water, removing the need for digestion.
 This may seem simple, but can be very important for supplements and OTC products where variability between patients or consumers is common (e.g., Coenzyme Q10 containing supplements for heart health).

-Another advantage of softgels, particularly those that are formulated to be self-emulsifying, is that they are often more rapidly absorbed than tablets and standard capsules.
-Because the active is already solubilized, it is common for a greater proportion of the active to enter the bloodstream, and enter it more quickly, than with a tablet or hard shell capsule.
+Another advantage of softgels, particularly those that are formulated to be self-emulsifying, is that they are often more rapidly absorbed than other dosage formats.
+Because the active is already solubilized, it is common for a greater proportion of the active to enter the bloodstream, and enter it more quickly, than with a tablet.
 For OTC products to treat headaches and other forms of pain, the advantages and appeal of faster action are obvious.